 Antique Breakfront Bookcase

 The wood used is a beautiful selection of yew wood containing plenty of flare in the grain.
 Yew wood furniture like this is hard to find and extremely beautiful.
-All of the doors lock with included keys and the entire antique breakfront bookcase comes apart in two sections (top and bottom) for easier transporting.
+All of the doors lock with two included keys and the entire antique breakfront bookcase comes apart in two sections (top and bottom) for easier transporting.
 You won’t find a lovelier cabinet out there so don’t miss this one!